JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 # 6. Creating a Queue

 Before moving any of holes through the lattice we need to know which hole should be moved first.
 We can do this by creating a queue of the holes and their dwell times.
-For conveniance packed with _MythiCaL_ is a **Queue** class.
-In the function below the dwell time of each walker is placed in the walker_global_times instantiation of **Queue** along with the walkers dwell time.
+For conveniance, the _MythiCaL_ library contains a **Queue** class for this purpose.
+In the function below, the dwell time of each walker is placed in the walker_global_times instantiation of **Queue** along with the walkers id.
 The queue is then sorted based on the dwell time.

 ```c++